 Special District Section oversees public infrastructure financing plans and establishes/manages special financing mechanisms including development impact fees, Mello-Roos CFDs, and assessment districts.

-The Office of Economic Development and Marketing has expertise in business development, expansion strategies and working with local regulatory agencies to find solutions for your business.
+The Office of Economic Development has expertise in business development, expansion strategies and working with local regulatory agencies to find solutions for your business.
 Our team is dedicated to enhancing the economic vitality of the community and encouraging diverse businesses to locate, expand and thrive in Sacramento County.

 Planning and Environmental Review